robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 ------------------------------------------------------

-To configure the launch from a code lens/shortcut, please create a launch configuration named `Robot Framework: Launch template` in `.vscode/launch.json`.
+To configure the launch from a code lens/shortcut, please create a launch configuration named `Robot Framework: Launch template`.

 i.e.: To configure the terminal to be an `integrated` terminal on all launches and to specify all launches to have an additional `--argumentfile /path/to/arguments.txt`,